victorwlin/GoSchool-Assignment5/readme.md

 	- PUT - Updates details for one friends
 	- DELETE - Deletes a friend

-Various response codes are used to communicate the status of the request.
+Various response codes are used to communicate the status of the request, and the API is secured by a key that only the client has.

 ### Client
 The client is a simplified version of previous assignments.
 There are now five paths to interact with the API.